hexagoncircle/ryan-mulligan-dev/src/blog/password-input-components.md

 }
 ```

-Using the `[aria-pressed]` attribute selector ensures that our styles stay in sync with their accessibility counterpart.
+Targeting the `[aria-pressed]` attribute selector ensures that our styles stay in sync with their accessibility counterpart.
 It also means that we don't need to manage a semantic attribute value as well as some generic class selector like "is-active".
 Ben Myers shares great knowledge on this subject in [Style with stateful, semantic selectors](https://benmyers.dev/blog/semantic-selectors/).
 A must-have in the bookmarks 🏆
 {.callout}

 ## Password rules